Nevada Democrats propose early voting for 2020 caucuses

-LAS VEGAS (AP) — Nevada Democrats are proposing changes to their presidential caucuses that could dramatically alter the way candidates compete in the state, opening the process to an early-vote and virtual participation.
+LAS VEGAS (AP) — Nevada Democrats are proposing changes to their presidential caucus that could dramatically alter the way candidates compete in the state, opening the process to an early-vote and virtual participation.

 The proposal would expand a single day of caucuses around the state to add four days of early caucuses and two days of early virtual caucusing.

-The proposal would allow more people to participate, while likely driving candidates to appear earlier and more often leading up to the main event on Feb.
-22, 2020 and invest more resources to deeply organize and target voters.
+The plan, which still needs approval from the Democratic National Committee, would allow more people to participate while likely driving candidates to appear earlier and more often leading up to the main event on Feb.
+22, 2020.
+It would also likely force candidates to invest more resources to more deeply organize and target voters.

+Alana Mounce, the executive director of the Nevada State Democratic Party, said the changes will broaden the options for caucus goers and give Nevada voters a process akin to the early voting many take advantage of in general elections.

 Most Read Nation & World Stories